 Not only should women manage their oral health prior to getting pregnant, it is important they be aware that pregnancy makes them more prone to gum disease due to the raised hormone levels.
 Women should consult with their dentists as soon as pregnancy is confirmed.
 Even gingivitis—which is the earliest and least severe form of gum disease—increased the risk of low birth weights and premature births.
 Mothers with gum disease can even pass the disease onto the unborn child.

 There is a fundamental relationship between your oral health and your total health.
 People who practice good oral hygiene are not only healthier but live longer too.
 Perhaps the most common mistake that the average adult makes is skipping regular dental checkups and cleanings.
 A regular dental visit is imperative to great health through better oral care but also through early diagnosis of potential health issues.

 Protect Your Health With Regular Dental Visits

 Great oral health starts at home with regular brushing and flossing.
 But you also need to visit your dentist at least twice a year to have your teeth cleaned and to get a routine checkup.
 The checkups performed by Jeffrey D. Clark, DDS, are comprehensive and extend beyond the mouth to the neck and head.
 These exams enable Dr. Clark to provide early diagnoses of a wide range of health issues.
-Call 480 585 1853 today to schedule your next appointment at Scottsdale Dental Excellence.
+Call 480 585 1853 today to schedule your next appointment at Scottsdale Cosmetic Dentistry Excellence.